How To Create a Strong Password

 Additional Tips

-A good Strong Password is not a recognizable word or a word like you have seen with a few numbers substituted for letters.
+1. A good Strong Password is not a recognizable word or a word as you have seen with a few numbers substituted for letters.
 Unfortunately, these are exactly the words the criminals know about and are the first ones tried to break into a computer system.

-Make up a totally nonsense word combining upper and lower case letters and numbers.
+• Make up a totally nonsensical word combining upper and lower case letters and numbers.
 Candidates might be: 1Formdot or tarWindo5